S. 4214: Artificial Intelligence Data Center Moratorium Act

 AI companies building large compute campuses

 They would face an immediate halt on new builds and expansions once the bill is enacted.
-The threshold is broad enough to capture sites above 20 megawatts that deliver at least 20 kilowatts to a single rack or use liquid cooling or immersion cooling, even if the company describes the facility in other terms.
+The 20-megawatt threshold and the rack-power and liquid-cooling triggers are broad enough to capture most of the facilities now under construction.

 Electric utilities and grid planners

-They would be affected by the freeze on major AI loads and by quarterly DOE scrutiny of energy usage and infrastructure needs.
-The bill directly targets very large power consumers, including facilities with total peak power load above 20 megawatts.
+They would be affected by the freeze on major new AI loads and by quarterly DOE scrutiny of energy use and infrastructure needs.
+The bill directly targets facilities with peak power above 20 megawatts.

 State and local governments offering incentives